 Private Wireless Networks - Hardware and software to deploy private wireless networks, spectrum access system (SAS) technology, and third-party spectrum solutions from carriers or other spectrum owners.

 Security - Software and hardware geared toward securing networks, devices and content.

-Applications will be scored by two judges and the aggregate of the scores will determine finalists and category winners.
+Applications will be scored by a panel of judges and the aggregate of the scores will determine finalists and category winners.
 Applications will be evaluated based on the following criteria:

 Ease of Use/ROI: Does the entry improve and significantly impact a service provider’s business case, operational profile, business model and/or overall strategic position?

 Effectiveness: Does the product or service deliver what it promises?
 Are there quantifiable metrics or case study data that demonstrates the value?